tijko/HuffmanCoding/README.md

 Huffman Coding is an algorithm technique for compression/decompression.

 This is my take on it in python.
-In the Huffman.py file I do the encoding with out python's heap module and in the heap.py file I get the encoding done with, yup you guessed it, pythons heap module.
+In the Huffman.py file I do the encoding with out python's heapq module and in the HuffHeapq.py file I get the encoding done with, yup you guessed it, pythons heapq module.

-While they both work great you can see how much cleaner the code is with the heap module.
+While they both work great you can see how much cleaner the code is with the heapq module.

 ###Example: